danfuzz/lactoserv/doc/configuration.md

 `services` is a list of system services to be used, with each element naming and configuring one of them.
-A system service is simply an encapsulated bit of functionality that gets hooked up to the system in general or to some other more specific part of the system (typically, to one or more server endpoints).
+A system service is simply an encapsulated bit of functionality that gets hooked up to the system in general or to some other more specific part of the system (typically, to one or more network endpoints).

 There are two required bindings for each system service, its `name` and its `class` (type).
 Beyond that, the configuration depends on the `class`.
 See below